Northeastern Illinois University logo

 1949

-The Chicago Teachers College split into two branches; the north branch eventually became NEIU.
+Chicago Teachers College separated; north branch eventually became NEIU.

 1961

-Relocated to its current main campus site at North Park, Chicago.
+Relocated to the present site at North Park, Chicago.

 1965